 Who can practice Art Therapy?

-Art Therapists are trained professionals with expertise in counseling psychology and fine arts and hold a Master’s Degree or Master’ level Diploma at minimum in addition to supervised Practicum Placements.
-They abide by an art therapy specific Code of Ethics and must maintain good standing with an internationally recognized association such as the Canadian Art Therapy Association or BC Art Therapy Association.
+Our Art Therapists in Kelowna are trained professionals with expertise in counseling psychology and fine arts and hold a Master’s Degree or Master’s level Diploma at minimum in addition to supervised Practicum Placements.
+They abide by an art therapy-specific Code of Ethics and must maintain good standing with an internationally recognized association such as the Canadian Art Therapy Association or BC Art Therapy Association.

 Where is Art Therapy offered?